edikang/MPKCR/README.md

 ```

 ## Acknowledgement
-The implementation is based on the open-source CRS toolkit CRSLab .
+The implementation is based on the open-source CRS toolkit [CRSLab](https://github.com/RUCAIBox/CRSLab).